Your basket is empty.

-The Pyrenees Cent Cols Challenge is the most rural of our routes and the most technical.
+The Pyrenees Cent Cols Challenge is the most rural of our routes and the most technical too.
 Ten days without passing through a major town, and accompanied by the sound of cascading water and cowbells, the tranquil beauty of these mountains will work their way to your heart.
-Steeper climbs and some rougher roads mean this Challenge is definitely harder than the Alps.
-This new version, first ridden in 2014, is harder than its predecessor, too, with stats that compare closely with the Dolomites.
-It is a tough but wonderful way of experiencing the sheer majesty of the Pyrenees.
+Steeper climbs and some rougher roads mean this Challenge is definitely harder than the Alps, and more of a spiritual voyage of discovery – it is perhaps the ultimate cycling adventure.

 - Support from Rapha staff on and off the bike